Options Greeks Explained: Delta, Theta, Vega, Gamma in Plain English

 Greeks are where most options beginners hit a wall.

 Delta, Theta, Vega, Gamma — they sound intimidating.
 But they're really just answers to four simple questions.
 Once you know the questions, the answers are obvious.
+BPS traders targeting Delta -0.10 to -0.16 put themselves on the right side of an 85–90% win rate — Greeks are the numbers that tell you whether your current position still sits in that range.

 The One Thing to Remember First